 Section Rolls are fitted as standard with easily adaptable tooling for multiple different material types / profiles.
 Section rolls can handle flat, solid bar, angle, box section and channel.
 Both manual and hydraulic machines will do the job, and bespoke tooling can even be designed and produced for work on more challenging / technical applications.

 That being said, these machines require experience and skill on the part of the user to effectively remove distortion.

 H-Frame Presses can be fitted with a bar-straightener tool.
-The benefit of this machine is its flexibility as it can be set-up with a wide range of different tooling options for different profiles, sheets, etc. It can also be used as basic press brake with the correct tooling.
+The benefit of this machine is its flexibility as it can be set-up with a wide range of different tooling options for different profiles, sheets, etc. It can also be used as a basic press brake with the correct tooling.